gordonguthrie/TheManual/docs/chapter3/moar_ugen_stuff.md

-# Chapter 3 - Recreating The Sine Synth
+# Chapter 3 - Recreating the beep synth

 ## Why does this matter?